Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Sunday's game between the Texas Longhorns (29-8) and Miami Hurricanes (28-7) going head-to-head at T-Mobile Center has a projected final score of 77-71 (according to our computer prediction) in favor of Texas, who is listed as a small favorite by our model.
+Sunday's game between the Texas Longhorns (29-8) and Miami Hurricanes (28-7) squaring off at T-Mobile Center has a projected final score of 77-71 (according to our computer prediction) in favor of Texas, who is listed as a slight favorite by our model.
 The game will start at 5:05 PM ET on March 26.

-According to our computer prediction, Texas is projected to cover the spread (3.5) versus Miami (FL).
-The two teams are projected to come in below the 149.5 total.
+Based on our computer prediction, Texas projects to cover the 3.5-point spread in its matchup against Miami (FL).
+The over/under has been set at 149.5, and the two teams are projected to go under that total.

 Texas vs. Miami (FL) Game Info & Odds